Ceasefire Postcards Pop-Up : Indybay

 We will meet at the Heyma Yemeni Coffee, located at 1122 University Ave in Berkeley from 1pm to 3pm.

-We must increase the pressure on elected officials to stop the genocide in Gaza and settler violence in the West Bank.
-Write postcards with us; call Congress from home; join local actions; sign petitions; contribute to mutual aid groups; support ngos on the ground.
+We must increase the pressure on elected officials to stop the genocide in Gaza and settler/IOF violence in the West Bank.
+Write postcards with us; call Congress from home; join local actions; sign petitions; contribute to mutual aid groups; support ngos on the ground; donate to candidates' campaigns who are calling for a ceasefire.
 We’re in this together for the long haul to end Israel’s illegal occupation of Palestine.

-We will join forces with postcards_buttons4palestine's initiative of writing to State Department officials to demand they immediately cease shipments of weapons to Israel in accordance to six U.S. human rights laws.
+We are joining forces with postcards_buttons4palestine's initiative of writing to State Department officials to demand they immediately cease shipments of weapons to Israel in accordance to six U.S. human rights laws.

 Scripts, addresses, a list of demands, and postcards will be provided.
 We encourage community members to bring stamps, as ours are limited.